SanjeevaRDodlapati/QeMLflow/.archive/archive/CODEBASE_CLEANUP_PLAN.md

 5. **Optimize examples and source (Phase 3-4)**
 6. **Final testing and validation**

-This cleanup will transform ChemML into a professional, well-organized codebase that's easy to navigate and maintain!
+This cleanup will transform QeMLflow into a professional, well-organized codebase that's easy to navigate and maintain!